 - It’s important that both phones are set to the largest amount of time to stay on before “going to sleep”.
 This helps you avoid any issues with the phones’ power-saving features.

-- Remember that having the phone turned on for a long time drains a ton of battery, which makes it ever more important for you to have both phones fully charged before starting the transfer.
+- Remember that having the phone turned on for a long time drains a ton of battery, which makes it even more important for you to have both phones fully charged before starting the transfer.

 - Update the Smart Switch on your Samsung Galaxy Note 9 (Normally the app on your Note 9 could be in the latest version.)